Rony receives poll from Qatar, and Palmeiras rules out negotiation | palm trees

 The attitude of the alviverde board was to keep its main names despite polls from abroad, thinking about the title dispute this season.
 In addition to Rony, Danilo was another player with foreign consultations that Palmeiras didn’t even agree to open negotiations.

-At the end of the year, when the international windows open again, it is possible that a negotiation will be debated again, but Palmeiras only thinks about the final 12 rounds of the Brazilian Championship, a tournament they lead by eight points.
+At the end of the year, when the international windows open again, it is possible that a negotiation will be debated again, but Palmeiras is only thinking about the final 12 rounds of the Brazilian Championship, a tournament they lead by eight points.

 Rony’s contract was renewed last year and is valid until December 2025.
 He has 150 games for Palmeiras, 43 goals and six titles: two Paulistas, two Libertadores, one Recopa and one Copa do Brasil.